Provably Correct Automata Embeddings for Optimal Automata-Conditioned Reinforcement Learning: Background

-We will also need a notion of similarity between DFAs so that we can compare the tasks represented by them.
-To this end, we define \emph{bisimulation relation over DFAs} next.
+We use DFAs to represent temporal tasks, which can be understood as \emph{plans}.
+However, one can define multiple DFAs for the same task, i.e., DFAs without any additional assumptions are not canonical task representations.
+Therefore, we will need a notion of similarity between DFAs so that we can compare the tasks represented by them--we define \emph{bisimulation relation over DFAs} next.

 \begin{my_definition}[Bisimulation Relation over DFAs] Given two DFAs $\mathcal{A} = \langle Q, \Sigma, \delta, q_0, F \rangle$ and $\mathcal{A}' = \langle Q', \Sigma, \delta', q_0', F' \rangle$ over the same alphabet \(\Sigma\).
 A relation $B \subseteq Q \times Q'$ is called a \textbf{bisimulation relation} between \(\mathcal{A}\) and \(\mathcal{A}'\) if the following conditions hold: \begin{enumerate} \item \((q_0, q_0') \in B\). \item For all \((q, q') \in B\), $q \in F^{\top} \iff q' \in F'^{\top}$ and $q \in F^{\bot} \iff q' \in F'^{\bot}$. \item For all \((q, q') \in B\) and \(a \in \Sigma\), $(\delta(q, a), \delta'(q', a)) \in B$. \end{enumerate} We say that \(\mathcal{A}\) and \(\mathcal{A}'\) are \textbf{bisimilar}, denoted by $\mathcal{A} \sim \mathcal{A}'$, if there exists such a bisimulation relation. \end{my_definition}